How Much to Paint a Room in 2025?

 What about the location of your property?

 Where you live is also influential when it comes to the cost of having a room painted.
-Painters & decorators charge different rates across the nation with places like the southeast and London especially, featuring higher rates< than the national average.
+Painters & decorators charge different rates across the nation.
+Places like the southeast and London, especially, typically charge 10–20% more than the national average.

 On the contrary, regions such as the north of England, Scotland, and Northern Ireland feature lower rates than the rest of the country on average.